Our Version of Honoring Veterans Day

 The History of Veterans Day

 At the 11th hour or the 11th day of November — the 11th month — of 1918, cessation of military hostilities between the Allied powers and Germany marked the end of World War I. President Woodrow Wilson proclaimed November 11th as the first celebration of Armistice Day, which became a legal federal holiday to honor those living and dead who fought in the Great War.

 How Armistice Day Became Veterans Day

 In 1968 Congress passed the Uniform Holidays Bill, which placed the then four main national holidays — Washington’s Birthday, Memorial Day and Columbus Day on Mondays to ensure three-day federal holidays and encourage tourism and travel.

 Veterans Day Made Immovable

 Veterans Day was to be celebrated as the fourth Monday in October, but many states insisted that the celebration remain November 11th, because of its historical significance.
 President Ford signed a new law and returned the celebration of Veterans Day to November 11th starting in 1978.

 Our Allies Also Celebrate

 Canada, Great Britain, France and Australia also honor their veterans of World War I and World War II on or around November 11th.
 Our Canadian and British friends celebrate it as Remembrance Day.
 It is customary for them to observe two minutes of silence at 11 a.m.

 Not to be Confused with Memorial Day

 Even though there is an official wreath-laying ceremony at Arlington’s Tomb of the Unknowns, don’t confuse Veterans Day with Memorial Day.
 The U.S. Department of Veterans Affairs stresses that Memorial Day (the fourth Monday in May) is set aside to honor Americans who died during battle.

 America honors its Living Veterans as Never Before

-In the aftermath of the Vietnam conflict, veterans experienced treatment that ranged from indifference to outright disdain from a public that did not support a war in far off Asia with a less-than-clear relationship to our national security.
+In the aftermath of the Vietnam conflict, veterans experienced treatment that ranged from indifference to outright disdain.
+This was due to the public not supporting a war in far off Asia.
+A ware with a less-than-clear relationship to our national security.